Gas Cost Allowance

 - processing the Crown’s share of raw gas at a producer-owned gas plant, and

-- transporting the Crown’s share of residue gas through a producer-owned sales line
+- transporting the Crown’s share of residue gas, oil or natural gas liquids (NGL) through a producer-owned sales line

 A producer may receive the GCA if they:

-The GCA is a rate per 103m3 of raw gas as measured at the plant inlet.
-It is calculated by dividing the annual capital (PDF)(pg.8) and direct operating costs (PDF)(pg.11) by the plant’s annual raw gas throughput.
-Estimated costs and raw gas throughput are reported by the plant operator annually, and are adjusted using the actual amounts reported in the following year.
+Estimated costs and throughput are reported by the facility operator annually, and are adjusted using the actual amounts reported in the following year.

-For more information on the GCA, see section 5.6 in the Oil and Gas Royalty Handbook (PDF).
+For more information on applying for a GCA rate, see the Oil and Gas Royalty Handbook (PDF).